June 15, 2020

 Citrus made a comeback in the twentieth century that lasted until the 1970s and the entire area in all directions around Auburndale was covered with groves.

-Freezes in 1981 and 1983 did a lot of damage, however, and much of the citrus industry has now moved south toward Frostproof
+Freezes came again in 1981 and 1983.
+They did extensive damage to area groves and much of the citrus industry has now moved south toward Frostproof.

 Auburndale has done a good job restoring its historic downtown area and has preserved many nice old buildings.